 Where Is A Very British Christmas Filmed?

-Known as A Very British Christmas in the US and A Very Yorkshire Christmas in the UK, the movie was filmed on location at Pickering and Knaresborough stations, Knaresborough Castle and a North Yorkshire holiday park.
-The Crumble Café really is in Knaresborough too.
+Known as A Very British Christmas in the US and A Very Yorkshire Christmas in the UK, the movie was filmed on location at Pickering and Knaresborough stations, Knaresborough Castle and a North Yorkshire holiday park, and the The Crumb Café really is in Knaresborough too.

 With real Yorkshire filming locations throughout A Very Yorkshire Christmas, you can’t help but wonder how many locations you can really visit.
 Or if they’re really that local destination you think they are.

 In this case, you can visit just about everything!
 If you’re from North Yorkshire, take a look and see if you spotted these local businesses and attractions onscreen.

 And if you’re from further afield, here’s how to stay at the log cabins from A Very British Christmas!

 Filming Locations from A Very Yorkshire Christmas

 The Railway Station

 Jessica waits at an old station in the opening scene – this Very Yorkshire Christmas train station filming location is Pickering Station on the North Yorkshire Moors Railway.

 Pickering Station was used as Doncaster Station in BBC One’s The ABC Murders and appeared the Downton Abbey Movie.
 It was also used as The Dad’s Army Movie’s train station filming location in the 2016.